emersion/unfacebookify/README.md

 ## Features

-* Shows posts and comments with profile pictures
+* Shows posts and comments with profile pictures, displays well links and e-mail adresses
-* Caching
+* Caching (maximum and minimum update frequency in config)
-* Multiple groups
+* Multiple groups (access a group by typing `/{group_name}` in the URL)
 * Backed by sausages

 ## Installation